Welcome to Fletcher House Bed & Breakfast Accommodation in Kirkby Stephen

 Built in 1833 Fletcher House is a delightful Georgian double fronted Grade 11 listed building right in the centre of the fascinating and historic market town of Kirkby Stephen offering Quality Bed & Breakfast Accommodation

 Gillian and Steve are pleased to welcome you to their spacious Guest House and offer a warm, relaxed and friendly atmosphere that will make your stay a pleasant and memorable one.
 We welcome all our guests with afternoon tea/coffee and refreshments in our guests lounge or beautiful garden.

-We are situated in the stunning and unspoilt Upper Eden Valley, near to the Lake District, Yorkshire Dales and the beautiful County Durham.
-There are many enjoyable walks right from the door, either around the historic sites in the town or into the countryside.
+We are situated in the stunning and unspoilt Upper Eden Valley, bordering the Yorshire Dales National Park and near to the Lake District which has recently been awarded World heritage status.
+There are many enjoyable walks right from the door, around the historic sites in the town or into the countryside.

 Kirkby Stephen is very accessible by road and rail.
 All the shops, pubs, restaurants are just a stroll down the street and everything you may need is close by.
 The Upper Eden Visitor Centre offers lots of tourist information on things to do in the area.